skillcadet/blog/_posts/2024-11-18-Starting-a-cluster.md

 Let's break this down.

-We're going to be using Calico which defaults to a pod network of 192.168.0.0/16, so we create the cluster that way.
+* We're going to be using Calico which defaults to a pod network of 192.168.0.0/16, so we create the cluster that way.

-Control-plane-endpoint is something we can't add to the cluster after it's created, so we define it now using our /etc/hosts entry to make things work.
+* Control-plane-endpoint is something we can't add to the cluster after it's created, so we define it now using our /etc/hosts entry to make things work.
-Upload-certs is helpful if we're going to be adding more control plane nodes in the next few hours (We can always restart the join process to add nodes after this window has expired).
+* Upload-certs is helpful if we're going to be adding more control plane nodes in the next few hours (We can always restart the join process to add nodes after this window has expired).
-Apiserver-advertise-address is set to the internal address of the node since we want to use the internal network and kubernetes will by default pick an address on the network interface with the default route.
+* Apiserver-advertise-address is set to the internal address of the node since we want to use the internal network and kubernetes will, by default, pick an address on the network interface with the default route instead of our internal ip's.

 ```
 Your Kubernetes control-plane has initialized successfully!